Japanese Communist Party: Outlawed and persecuted

 Shōichi Kasuga, Ritsu Ito, Yasoji Kazahaya, and others attempted to reform the JCP in 1940, but were all arrested.

 Three groups, unaware of each other, attempted to reconstitute the JCP in 1940.
 One was formed by Shōichi Kasuga in March, but he and 60 other members were arrested 60 days later.
 Yasoji Kazahaya, Hiroshi Hasegawa, and Ritsu Ito were arrested before their organization was formed.
 Shigeo Kamiyama, who claimed to have abandoned communism upon his release from prison in 1937, saw most of his 70 members arrested in February 1941, before his own arrest in May.

 A Japanese section of the CPUSA was formed in 1929.
 The centre of Japanese communism and its printing facilities was shifted from Shanghai to Brooklyn in the United States.
 Traditional routes of funding and support from the Soviet Union through China was made impossible by Japanese spy networks.
 The Home Ministry reported that the communist movement in Japan was recovering due to this change.

 Throughout World War II, members of the JCP had either been jailed or had gone into exile.
 Under a modified Peace Preservation Law that went into effect in March 1941, the authorities had the power to detain "thought criminals" who had failed to give sufficient evidence of reform "in order to prevent further offenses by them."
 The Japanese government would imprison Tokuda Kyuichi and Yoshio Shiga.
 Released only after the end of the war by the United States.
 Nosaka Sanzo would live in exile as a Japanese representative of the Comintern.
 Residing in Moscow, the United States, and then finally in Yenan, China.
-While in Yenan he would found the Japanese People's Emancipation League and made contacts with the Chinese Communist Party and the United States.
-Returning to Japan following the end of the war.
+While in Yenan he would found the Japanese People's Emancipation League and made contacts with the Chinese Communist Party and the United States, only returning to Japan following the end of the war.